CommerceKitty/commercekitty-ose/README.md

 # Installation

 1. Clone repo and change to that directory
-2. Run `make install` to install dependencies
+2. Run `make init` to get everything setup
-3. Run `make compile.dev` to compile dev assets
-4. Run `make up` to run docker containers

-NOTE: If you would like to load in demo data, run `make db.fixtures`.
+Login using kitty@commercekitty.com / password123

 # Configuration